tplooker/draft-ietf-cose-bls-key-representations/draft-ietf-cose-bls-key-representations.md

 ## Point Coordinates Encoding

 A point representing a public key will either be in the G1 or G2 subgroup of a curve.
-Both are encoded using the compressed serialized point format defined normatively in Appendix B.2 of [@BBS].
+Both are encoded using the compressed serialized point format defined normatively in Appendix B.2 of [@BBS] and in (#encoding-bls48-581).
 <!-- A syntax like this is supposed to work for making a section reference, but I can't get it to work here for some reason: `[@BBS, section B.2]` -->